-In his epistle to the churches of Galatia, quite obviously Paul was combating a Judaistic element in these congregations (most likely those he and Barnabas had established on that first missionary campaign – Acts 13:4-14:26).
+In his epistle to the churches of Galatia, it is rather obvious that Paul was combating Judaistic elements in these congregations.
+Most likely, these were the churches he and Barnabas had established on that first missionary campaign (Acts 13:4-14:26).

-In the opening segment of the letter, Paul makes a defense of his apostolic authority (1:11-2:21).
-Within this section, the apostle contended that “God…separated me, from my mother’s womb, and called me through his grace” (1:15; cf. Romans 1:1) — a declaration rather reminiscent of the prophet Jeremiah (1:5).
+In the opening segment of the letter, Paul makes a defense of his apostolic authority (Gal.
+1:11-2:21).
+Within this section, the apostle contended that:

-First, it most certainly does not indicate that Paul, before the creation of the world, was predestined to be saved and become an apostolic preacher irrespective of his own will.
+First, it most certainly does not indicate that Paul was predestined before the creation of the world to be saved and become an apostolic preacher irrespective of his own will.
 This Calvinistic concept conflicts with numerous texts that assert Paul’s personal obedient response to the gospel of Christ.

 In view of these thrilling passages, it is no stretch of biblically-seasoned common sense for one to conclude that Jehovah, through his mysterious and amazing operations of providence, prepared his apostle for the mission he was to achieve — a ministry of some thirty years, covering approximately 12,000 miles of travel!

-Paul was born to Hebrew parents (Philippians 3:5), and reared in the prominent city of Tarsus of Cilicia (Acts 21:39).
+Paul was born to Hebrew parents (Phil.
+3:5) and reared in the prominent city of Tarsus of Cilicia (Acts 21:39).
 At an early age he came to Jerusalem to study under the celebrated rabbi, Gamaliel (Acts 22:3).
 He was trained in the strictest sect of Judaism (a Pharisee — Acts 26:5).

 Clearly at some point the young man from Cilicia received some training in Greek culture.
 Perhaps it was when he returned to his native Tarsus to labor for some eight to ten years (see Acts 9:30).

-In an epistle to the Corinthian Christians, he quoted Menander, a Greek dramatist, “Evil companions corrupt good morals” (1 Corinthians 15:33).
+In an epistle to the Corinthian Christians, he quoted Menander, a Greek dramatist, “Evil companions corrupt good morals” (1 Cor.
+15:33).

 There can be little doubt that God was working providentially in the life of young Saul long before he became the phenomenal apostle we have come to know and to love so deeply.